-- Tell your doctor if you have heart failure, heart disease, high blood pressure, kidney disease, or history of cancer, blood clots, or seizures.
+- Tell your doctor if you have kidney disease, heart disease, heart failure, high blood pressure, any type of infection, or a history of cancer, blood clots, or seizures.
 Also tell your doctor if you are scheduled for any type of surgery.

 - This medicine may cause the following problems:

-- Serious heart and blood vessel problems, including heart attack, heart failure, stroke, and blood clots
+- Increased risk for heart and blood vessel problems, including heart attack, heart failure, stroke, and blood clots

-- For cancer patients, increased risk of the cancer worsening or coming back
+- Increased risk of the cancer worsening or coming back for cancer patients

 - High blood pressure